phredi-renner/cisco-router-mode/README.md

-# cisco-router-mode
+# cisco-router-mode for EMACS
-Major mode for editing Cisco router configuration files
+Major mode for editing network device configuration files.

 I'm going to see if I can create color coding for router/switch configuraiton files as I'm learning to use EMACS.

-Goals:
+#My Goals:
  - learn more about using EMACS and eLISP
- - Router, Switch and Firewall configuration highlighting
+ - Router, Switch and Firewall configuration highlighting (multi-vendor)

-Using this as a starting point as it's pretty limited in the highlighting but I like the idea of indents and such and that part works.
+I've used previous work by *Noufal Ibrahim* and his [cisco-router-mode](https://www.emacswiki.org/emacs/cisco-router-mode.el) as a starting point and mainly updated some regex for color highlighting for modern interfaces and some other keywords I like to have highlighted.

+I also found [comware-router-mode](https://github.com/daviderestivo/comware-router-mode/blob/master/comware-router-mode.el) that started from the same place but adapted to Comware with some interesting ideas of how to do things that I'm looking at as well.
+All just trying to learn.

+# License
+ This file is NOT part of GNU Emacs.

+ This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+ This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.